 So who gets more?
 Do federal retirees get a higher COLA or do federal employees get a higher raise?

 Once again, the two are mutually exclusive because of how they are determined.
 Consequently, the answer to this question will vary from year to year.
-Some years retirees fare better, other years current employees will get a higher raise.
-For 2023, it looks like federal retirees are going to be the clear winners.
+In some years, federal retirees fare better; in other years, current federal employees will get a higher pay raise.
+For 2024, it looks like federal employees will come out on top because of the pay raise proposed by President Biden.
 But again, the bottom line is one has nothing to do with the other.